bfdykstra/cameo-food-inspections/README.md

 GET /violations

 Retrieve all violations.
 Limit the results with the 'limit' query parameter.
 If you would like the associated inspection, use the query parameter includeInspection=true.
 The returned JSON object has the keys 'data' and 'success'.
-If the query was successful, the 'success' key will have the boolean value true.
+If the query was successful, the 'success' key will be `true`.

 The returned array of violations will have the format:
 {